xhzeem/Bugcrowd-Templates-CSV-Generator/README.md

 ## Description

 The script downloads vulnerability templates from Bugcrowd's GitHub repository, processes the markdown files containing vulnerability descriptions and recommendations, and generates a CSV file with standardized fields for each vulnerability type.
+It also integrates with Bugcrowd's Vulnerability Rating Taxonomy (VRT) to provide accurate vulnerability categorization and severity levels.

 ## Requirements